 5 Tips for Planning your Indoor Garden

 Perhaps you don’t have ample room outdoors for a garden or the season isn’t right to have a traditional garden.
-Whatever your reasons are for planning an indoor garden let it be known that your indoor garden can provide an abundance of beauty and fresh smells if you follow these tips to plan it.
+Whatever your reasons are for planning an indoor garden let it be known that your indoor garden can provide an abundance of beauty and fresh smells if you follow these tips.

 You will have to determine what plants you want to have within your indoor garden space.
 Herbs and flowers are easier to grow, but certain vegetables can also be grown indoors.
-Once you have figured out what you are going to plant, pick up containers to grow the items in.
-Containers that work well are clay pots, boxes, plastic containers or half barrels.
+Once you have figured out what you are going to plant, buy or find containers to grow your items.
+Containers that work well are clay pots, boxes, heavy plastic containers or half barrels.
 A planter box that is approximately 8” deep, 12” wide and 3” long will provide ample space for carrots, beets or lettuce to grow well.

 Pick a Spot

 Find out what type of sunlight and how much your vegetables and plants will need to grow healthy.
 An indoor garden is a little trickier because you will have to determine the best spots within your home for sunlight.
 Keep a watchful eye and record where sunlight is best so that the indoor garden has a chance to thrive.
 Some plants may not need as much sunlight, read the seed packet for full details.

 It is often our instinct to water plants from the top, but this is not how plants truly soak up their water.
 Make sure your containers for your indoor garden provide ample space for you to water the plants from underneath.
 A plate or clay pot that has a dish for this purpose will serve the indoor garden well.
 Be sure to always water the plants from underneath to mimic their natural habitat.

 Know what Grows Well